Overview of the Climate Launchpad Bootcamp

-Climate Launchpad is a global green business competition aimed at supporting early-stage climate innovation.
-As part of this program, a three-day intensive bootcamp was conducted to equip participating teams with the tools needed to transform their ideas into viable, impactful businesses.
+Climate Launchpad is a global green business competition designed to support early-stage climate innovation.
+As part of this initiative, a three-day intensive bootcamp was conducted in Egypt to help participating teams transform their ideas into scalable, impactful businesses.

-The bootcamp was led by Okpala Emmanuel, an expert trainer provided by the CLP central team, while local facilitation and coordination were handled by the national lead team in Egypt.
+The bootcamp was led by Emmanuel Okpala, an expert trainer from the CLP central team, while local facilitation and coordination were managed by the national lead team in Egypt.

 - Lack of structured business development knowledge